Chia-Network/public_bluebox_image/README.md

 ## The current status of the image

-This image has been currently deployed to all five of the regions.
+This image has been currently deployed to all five of the regions (listed above in the terraform section).
 The image is publicly available for use in AWS.
 If a forked version of this image is desired, this repository can be forked and changes made to it

 ## Deploying the image to EC2 Instances